-What is the difference between the words of people used by God throughout the ages which conform to the truth and the words of God?
+The differences between words of people used by God that conform to the truth and the words of God Himself

 Relevant Words of God:

 Man’s ways of practice and his knowledge of the truth are all applicable to a particular scope.
-You cannot say that the path that man treads is completely the will of the Holy Spirit, because man can only be enlightened by the Holy Spirit and cannot be completely filled with the Holy Spirit.
-The things that man can experience are all within the scope of normal humanity and cannot exceed the range of thoughts in the normal human mind.
-All those with practical expression experience within this range.
-When they experience the truth, it is always an experience of normal human life under the enlightenment of the Holy Spirit, not experiencing in a way which deviates from normal human life.
-They experience the truth enlightened by the Holy Spirit on the foundation of living their human life.
-Moreover, this truth varies from person to person, and the depth of it is related to the state of the person.
-One can only say that the path they walk is the normal human life of a man pursuing the truth, and that it is the path walked by a normal person who has the enlightenment of the Holy Spirit.
-You cannot say that the path they tread is the path taken by the Holy Spirit.
-In the normal human experience, because the people who pursue are not the same, the work of the Holy Spirit is also not the same.
-In addition, because the environments they experience and the ranges of their experience are not the same, because of the mixture of their mind and thoughts, their experience is mixed to different degrees.
-Each person understands a truth according to their individual different conditions.
-Their understanding of the real meaning of the truth is not complete and is only one or a few aspects of it.
-The scope by which the truth is experienced by man is always based on the different conditions of individuals and is therefore not the same.
-In this way, the knowledge expressed of the same truth by different people is not the same.
-That is to say, man’s experience always has limitations and cannot completely represent the will of the Holy Spirit, and the work of man cannot be perceived as the work of God, even if what is expressed by man corresponds very closely to God’s will, even if the experience of man is very close to the perfecting work to be performed by the Holy Spirit.
+You cannot say that the path man treads is completely the will of the Holy Spirit, because man can only be enlightened by the Holy Spirit, and cannot be completely filled with the Holy Spirit.
+The things man can experience are all within the scope of normal humanity and cannot exceed the range of thoughts in the normal human mind.
+All those who can live out truth reality experience within this range.
+When they experience the truth, it is always an experience of normal human life enlightened by the Holy Spirit; it is not a way of experiencing that deviates from normal human life.
+They experience the truth enlightened by the Holy Spirit on the foundation of living their human lives.
+Moreover, this truth varies from person to person, and its depth is related to the state of the person.
+One can only say that the path they walk is the normal human life of someone pursuing the truth, and it may be called the path walked by a normal person enlightened by the Holy Spirit.
+One cannot say that the path they walk is the path the Holy Spirit takes.
+In normal human experience, because people who pursue are not the same, the work of the Holy Spirit is also not the same.
+In addition, because the environments people experience and the ranges of their experience are not the same, and because of the admixture of their mind and thoughts, their experience is mixed to different degrees.
+Each person understands a truth according to their different, individual conditions.
+Their understanding of the real meaning of the truth is not complete and is only one or several aspects of it.
+The scope of the truth man experiences differs from person to person in line with each person’s conditions.
+In this way, the knowledge of the same truth, as expressed by different people, is not the same.
+This is to say, man’s experience always has limitations and cannot completely represent the will of the Holy Spirit, nor can the work of man be perceived as the work of God, even if what is expressed by man corresponds very closely to God’s will, and even if the experience of man is very close to the perfecting work that the Holy Spirit performs.
 Man can only be God’s servant, doing the work that God entrusts to him.
-Man can only express the knowledge under the enlightenment of the Holy Spirit and the truths gained from his personal experiences.
-Man is unqualified and does not have the conditions to be the outlet of the Holy Spirit.
-He is not entitled to say that man’s work is the work of God.
+Man can only express knowledge enlightened by the Holy Spirit and truths obtained from his personal experiences.
+Man is unqualified and does not meet the conditions to be the outlet of the Holy Spirit.
+He is not entitled to say that his work is the work of God.

-There is, however, one thing that you should know: The word of God cannot be spoken as the word of man, much less can the word of man be spoken as the word of God.
-A man used by God is not the incarnate God, and the incarnate God is not a man used by God; in this, there is a substantial difference.
-Perhaps, after reading these words, you do not accept that they are the words of God, and only accept them as the words of a man who has been enlightened.
+The word of God cannot be made out to be the word of man, and still less can one make the word of man to be the word of God.
+A man used by God is not the incarnate God, and the incarnate God is not a man used by God.
+In this, there is an essential difference.
+Perhaps, after reading these words, you do not acknowledge them to be the words of God, but only as the enlightenment that man has gained.
 In that case, you are blinded by ignorance.
-How can the words of God be the same as the words of a man who has been enlightened?
-The words of God incarnate initiate a new age, guide the whole of mankind, reveal mysteries, and show man the direction ahead in a new age.
-The enlightenment obtained by man is but simple practice or knowledge.
-It cannot guide the whole of mankind into a new age or reveal the mystery of God Himself.
-God, after all, is God, and man is man.
-God has the substance of God, and man has the substance of man.
-If man views the words spoken by God as simple enlightenment of the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, then man is wrong.
-Regardless, you should never turn right into wrong, or speak of the high as the low, or speak of the profound as the shallow; regardless, you should never deliberately refute what you know to be the truth.
-Everyone who believes there is a God should consider this problem from the correct standpoint, and should accept His new work and words as a creature of God—or else be eliminated by God.
+How can the words of God be the same as the enlightenment that man has gained?
+The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
+The enlightenment obtained by man is but simple instructions for practice or knowledge.
+It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
+When all is said and done, God is God, and man is man.
+God has the essence of God, and man has the essence of man.
+If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake.
+No matter what, you should never mix up right and wrong, or make high out to be low, or mistake the profound for the shallow; no matter what, you should never deliberately refute what you know to be the truth.
+Everyone who believes there is a God should inquire into problems from the correct standpoint, and accept God’s new work and His new words from the perspective of His created being; otherwise, they will be eliminated by God.